dsmedhansen/twitter-case/README.md

   - Get report writing up-and-runnning (Daniel)
   - Build model to predict results of elections (regression)
+  - Run topic model for two battleground states and compare output

 For the ones new to Github (like me) this short video was pretty helpful in explaining how it works: https://www.youtube.com/watch?v=0fKg7e37bQE